 Here are 3 cases when owning a payment gateway makes sense:

 - For image purposes, you want your customers to perceive you as a payment service provider.
 In this case, you do not really need to own a payment gateway.
 You can work out a white-label offering so that somebody else’s gateway is going to be presented as your own.
 This white-labeling concerns all e-mails and merchant statements.
 It will allow you to create an image of an ultimate service provider.

 - You want to get more control over the process and reduce processing cost.
 In this case, depending on your volume, you might find a new acquiring partner and connect to it using either in-house or white-label payment gateway.

 - You want to upgrade your existing payment infrastructure.
-In this case you need some new gateway solution to serve as a foundation for your operations.
-In this case you can license some open-source payment gateway product (such as UniPay Gateway).
+In this case, you need some new gateway solution to serve as a foundation for your operations.
+For example, you can license an open-source payment gateway product (such as UniPay Gateway).
 Licensing a ready-made product is, usually, much cheaper than developing your own payment gateway software from scratch.
 This will allow you to have a payment gateway of your own.
 You will truly become a full-fledged gateway provider in your own right.
 However, such a strategy makes sense only under large processing volumes.

 In case, you do not have the necessary budget or have not yet achieved sufficient processing volumes, then existing service providers, such as Stripe or Square, might be the best gateway solutions for you.
 If you need an image boost, you might also go with some flavor of a white label solution.
 If you feel confident enough and seriously consider becoming a payment gateway provider, then you are welcome to explore United Thinkers’ UniPay Gateway platform and request demo of our payment technology.
 It might be just the solution you are looking for.